KevFan/devops2-assignment/README.md

 ## Improvements
 * Add user profile pictures
 * Secure the API - by knowing the endpoints, anyone can create, find, delete and update to the database.
 This includes deleting users and creating new admins etc.
-* Should seed the database before each test suit so that each test are independant of each other, and improve user friendliness of test command by not having to open two terminals
+* Should seed the database before each test suit so that each test are independent of each other, and improve user friendliness of test command by not having to open two terminals
+* More user error checking, e.g. not allowing a user to sign up using an email address already used by another user + confirm deletes etc.
+* Use a Front End framework, such as REACT/Angular that would consume the REST Api and build a single page application instead of using application routes and server rendered views.

 ## Authors:
 Kevin Fan ([KevFan](https://github.com/KevFan))